 Islamists hurl stones and shoes at Women's Day marchers in Pakistan

-Following last year's event, organizers said they faced a backlash including murder and rape threats.
-Ahead of this year's event, organizers say posters and murals were vandalized, including one by the Islamists from the Red Mosque.
+Following last year's event, organisers said they faced a backlash including murder and rape threats.
+Ahead of this year's event, organisers say posters and murals were vandalised, including one by the Islamists from the Red Mosque.

+Marches in other cities across Pakistan were held peacefully amid tight security with a large participation from students, civil rights groups and other women's organisations.
+The marchers at some of these other events carried colourful placards and banners, chanted slogans to challenge patriarchy and misogyny in the mainly Muslim country where extremists see such movements a threat to the core values of society.

-Marches in other parts of the country were held peacefully amid tight security.
-A court in the eastern city of Lahore allowed the march there to take place on condition that organizers and participants adhered to "decency and moral values".
+"You know, whatever they do, they can't scare us.
+Their scare tactics aren't going to work on us," Anam Rathore, one of the organisers of the marches, told Reuters.
+Earlier this month, a court had given permission for the country-wide event on condition that organisers and participants adhered to "decency and moral values".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)